Kikobeats/kikobeats.com/_posts/2017-29-10-introducing-microlink.md

 ## What is microlink.io

-[https://microlink.io](microlink.io) turns any link into information.
+[https://microlink.io](microlink.io) get relevant infromation from any link.

 Taking a whatever [url](https://docs.microlink.io/#url) as input, it will extract structured and normalized information related with the link, like: